terrycojones/daudin/README.md

 9
 ```

+(The `[0]` in the above is needed because shell commands always return a
+list of strings.)

 And you have the shell too:

 ```sh
 >>> def triple(x):